aymerick/aymerick.github.io/_posts/2015-03-26-ember-cli-server-upload-directory.md

 Victory \o/

-My backend can now save uploaded file into the `/upload` directory of my ember cli project, and the ember cli server can serves them.
+My backend can now save uploaded file into the `/upload` directory of my ember cli project, and the ember cli server will serve them.

 ![victory](/img/emberjs/ember_cli_server_victory.jpg)